jjsanchezf/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-The code for this step is contained in the provided IPython notebook.
+The code for this step is contained in the IPython notebook ["Image_Processing.ipynb"](./Image_Processing.ipynb).

-To display a distortion corrected test image, I simply read the first of the test images and applied the same `cv2.undistort()` call to this image.
-I used the same camera matrix and distortion coefficients because this is presumably the same camera being used here, and will account for its particular distortions.
+To display a distortion corrected test image the process is simple.
+The method `cv2.undistort()` is applied to the test images provided using the camera matrix and distortion coefficients obtained for the previous rubric point.
+It is assumed that the same camera was used to take the pictures for both points

 This resulted in the following image transformation: